 We apply cutting-edge technology to innovate and transform our supply chain.
-We were among the first retail jewelers to offer blockchain diamonds at scale, defining next-generation traceability standards in the jewelry industry.
+We were among the first retail jewelers to offer blockchain diamonds at scale, defining next-generation traceability standards in the jewelry industry, and now offer more than 10,000 blockchain-enabled diamonds.
 This technology tracks a diamond from its origins at the mining operator, through cutting and polishing, to the customer.
 This provides even greater transparency into the responsible origins of these blockchain-enabled diamonds.